hughjonesd/book/excerpts.md

 > often itself part of the problem.
 In this case, deep and radical rethinking of
 > widely held assumptions is needed before the problems can be tackled right....
 > I wrote this book because I believe our current problems in the West
 > are of this kind.
-They require the intellectual equivalent of major surgery.

 * [Introduction](introduction.pdf)